cahayazulkafli/dotfiles/README.md

     cp -r st ~/.config/
     cd ~/.config/st && chmod +x recompile.sh && ./recompile.sh

+Installing dmenu for networkmanager_dmenu (can be used to replace rofi as well)

+    cp -r dmenu ~/.config/
+    cd ~/.config/dmenu && chmod +x recompile.sh && ./recompile.sh

 # Installing dependencies: Other Linux distributions
 Find and install the required dependencies if it is available in your distribution's repository.
 If not, you have to compile the software yourself.